 In recent years, there has been an explosion of innovative logistics technologies promising to shift the landscape of the supply chain and logistics industry.
-Among them – and of particular importance considering relevance and viability – is the Internet of Things (IoT).
+Among them – particularly important considering relevance and viability – is the Internet of Things (IoT).

 Download Guide: 7 Technologies That Will Change the Warehouse